lestrrat-go/jwx/docs/21-frameworks.md

 JWTs can be stored in HTTP headers, form values, etc, and you need to decide where to fetch the JWT payload from.

 The `jwt` package provides several ways to retrieve JWT data from an HTTP request.
 `jwt.ParseRequest` is the most generic front end, and the user will be able to dynamically change where to fetch the data from.
 By default, the "Authorization" header is checked.
-If you want to check for more places, you can specify them using additional options.
+If you want to check for more places, you can specify additional options.
 Please read the manual for `jwt.ParseRequest` for more details.

 The option `jwt.WithKey` is added to validate the JWS message.
 You will need to execute `jwt.Validate` to validate the content of the JWT message.
 You can control what gets validated by passing options to `jwt.Validate`.
 Please read the manual for `jwt.Validate` for more details.